-- a retirement health benefit.
-A health care stipend would not be considered a retirement health benefit under the act.) - The commission will not reopen a retirement benefit or reoffer any other retirement benefit after the state treasurer makes a grant to the irrevocable trust created under the bill or to a retirement pension system of the commission.
+- The commission will not reopen a retirement benefit or reoffer any other retirement benefit after the state treasurer makes a grant to the irrevocable trust created under the bill or to a retirement pension system of the commission.
 This would not include changes to the cost of living adjustment, the multiplier, or any other change to a closed benefit of a retirement system with active members. - The commission will make its actuarially determined contributions to the retirement health benefit component of a retirement system using measures that ensure sustainability, as determined by the state treasurer. - The commission will make its annual required contributions to the retirement pension benefit component of a retirement system. - The commission's retirement system will use uniform actuarial assumptions established by the state treasurer under the act.
-If the state treasurer changes those assumptions after the commission has already applied, the retirement system is not required to use the new assumptions to meet this condition. - The Municipal Stability Board determines that the corrective action plan has a reasonable likelihood that one of the following will apply, as applicable: - o The retirement pension system will be 60% funded within 20 years after the plan has taken effect. - o The retirement health system will be 40% funded within 30 years after the plan has taken effect.
+If the state treasurer changes those assumptions after the commission has already applied, the retirement system is not required to use the new assumptions to meet this condition. - The Municipal Stability Board determines that the corrective action plan has a reasonable likelihood that the retirement pension system will be 60% funded within 20 years after the plan has taken effect, or the retirement health system will be 40% funded within 30 years after the plan has taken effect, as applicable.

-If a county road commission met the above conditions, the state treasurer could make grants from the fund, on appropriation, to the irrevocable trust created by the commission (see below).
+If a county road commission met the above conditions, the state treasurer could make grants from the fund, on appropriation, to the irrevocable trust created by the commission (described below).
 Any grant money received from the fund would have to be deposited into the appropriate irrevocable trust of the commission within 30 days.